galacticcouncil/Basilisk-XCM/README.md

 <br>
 <p>
-The standard function we prefer for its simplicity and generic use, is the last one Method0(rococo_transfer_Asset_FromParachainToParachain) , in which the user provides the asset "BSX, theorgin parachain code, destination parachain code, the account to send BSX to and the amount
+The standard function we prefer for its simplicity and generic use, is the last one Method0(rococo_transfer_Asset_FromParachainToParachain) , in which the user provides the asset "BSX, the origin parachain code, destination parachain code, the account to send BSX to, and the amount

 ```js
 rococo_transfer_Asset_FromParachainToParachain("BSX", parachainCodes.Basilisk_Rococo, parachainCodes.Karura, sendToAddress, amount)